ErikHarutyunyan/Durak/README.md

 - Interactive user interface for a seamless gaming experience.
 - Card dragging and dropping for easy gameplay.
 - Real-time updates using MobX for a dynamic game state.
-- Support for multiple rounds and tracking of game progress.
 - Win and lose conditions with a user-friendly interface.

 ## Installation